What makes Iron Chef Imports different to other companies?

 An Import Broker: helps you purchase the car, in most cases, sight unseen.

-(I’d love to say that this lessens the risk when you purchase from a car dealer, but as many of you will already know, buying cars from dealers can be risky sometimes too!)
+(We’d love to say that this lessens the risk when you purchase from a car dealer, but as many of you will already know, buying cars from dealers can be risky sometimes too!)

 When importing, the element of risk is reduced substantially when you use the right people, but the fact is that importing your own car still involves an increased level of risk, regardless of which import broker you use.
 If you think this risk will stress you out too much, then purchase your car from a dealer and pay the extra money.
-Sometimes problems occur during importing – the people who tell you their success stories about importing their own cars are the rare ones who were lucky enough to have everything go smoothly.
-Equal to these stories are the number of people who come to me with a disaster on their hands and want someone who knows what they’re doing to bail them out.
+Sometimes problems occur during importing.
+The people who tell you their success stories about importing their own cars are the rare ones who were lucky enough to have everything go smoothly.
+Equal to these stories are the number of people who come to us with a disaster on their hands and want someone who knows what they’re doing to bail them out.
 When something goes wrong, brokers quickly become worth their weight in gold.